blinkletter/Chem4410/_build/html/_sources/Lessons/Lesson_07.md

 # Lesson 7: Tools, Part 1

-So you've proposed a mechanism - now what?
-Now you must perfrom an experiment to back up your hypothesis.
-There are many ways we could do this by using the toolbox of physical organic chemistry.
+So you've proposed a **mechanism** - now what?
+Now you must perform an **experiment** to back up your **hypothesis**.
+There are many ways we could do this by using the **toolbox** of physical organic chemistry.

+We can use straight forward methods such as **product analysis**.
+Do the products observed result from your mechanism?
+Are there any products that cannot be accounted for by your mechanism? **Stereochemistry** can be very important in product analysis.
+If you hypothesize a reactive intermediate, can you react it with another molecule to prove that it exists.
+If you can **trap** it you can prove it.

+We can get clever.
+We can change a hydrogen atom for its **isotope**, deuterium.
+This will not change the electronic structure and will not change the structure of the transition state.
+But it will change **vibrational energies** and if that bond is involved with any vibrations in the transition state it may become evident in the reaction kinetics. **Isotope effects** are an important tool in physical organic chemistry.

 ## 7.1 Lesson Plan
 The plan below is not necessarily what will happen in class – it is merely what I **hope** will happen in class.
 We will explore the following subjects and ideas&hellip;

 - Isotope effects (Ch.
 8.1)
 - Product analysis (structure of products and reactants) Ch.
 8.8.2
 - Stereochemical analysis of products Ch.
 8.8.6
 - Trapping an intermediate Ch.
 8.8.3, 8.8.8